-Naturally, carat weight affects price.
-However, in a "nonlinear" way. for example, a one carat diamond will cost more than two half carat stones combined.
+Naturally, carat weight affects the price.
+However, in a "nonlinear" way.
+For example, a one-carat diamond will cost more than two half carat stones combined.
 Larger diamonds are rarer and therefore command a higher price (a higher price per carat).

 In the diamond trade, the cutting and proportioning of a diamond (referred to as "make") are of critical importance.
 Proper cutting and proportioning release the fire and brilliance hidden within the rough stone.

 In an ideally cut diamond, ambient light enters their top (crown) of the diamond, it is reflected and refracted by the lower (pavilion) facets and the crystal structure, then leaves the diamond through the crown facets.
 This is why a diamond sparkles so much.
 If a diamond has not been cut to ideal angles, the light will not contact the facets at the correct angle and less light will be reflected back through the crown facets.

 Natural crystals are rarely symmetrical.
 Diamond cutters will cut through rough crystal in such a way as to retain the greatest value.
 This means the proportions might be a bit 'off' ideal.
 The further off "ideal", the less beautiful and the less valuable the diamond will command.

 "Cut" is the least understood aspect of a diamond, and most people are unaware that there can be significant differences in value between a well-cut and poorly cut diamond.